By Martin Clancy - 23 Jan 2018

 By Martin Clancy - 11 Jan 2018

 Device shipment figures come and go, but actual usage data may be a whole lot more interesting.
 It represents real browsing behaviour by real live humans on specific devices, as opposed to aggregate reports on what's left the factory and entered into an often lengthy distribution channel with warehouses, retail outlets, returns and unsold stock.
-DeviceAtlas data shows a variety of form factors and screen sizes account for the wide array of devices that are actually in use around the world.
+DeviceAtlas data shows a variety of form factors and screen sizes account for the wide array of devices that are in use every day around the world.

 By Martin Clancy - 18 Dec 2017